Should You Give Two Weeks Notice When you Quit Your Job?

 And if there’s just too much bitterness?
 If it’s just too tempting and you give in to all of that resentment towards your soon-to-be-ex job and leave in a blaze of glory?
 Just remember this:

 The world is small.
 People know other people, and those people talk.
-And the truth of it is, when they talk about you, anything positive that you did for that company will ever be acknowledged.
+And the truth of it is, when they talk about you, anything positive that you did for that company will never be acknowledged.

 And that new job that you really wanted but didn’t get?
 Did you ever think that maybe, just maybe, it’s because of how you left the last one?